-In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740) to enhance the transparency and decision usefulness of income tax disclosures, primarily related to the rate reconciliation and income taxes paid disclosures.
-The new standard is effective for fiscal years beginning after December 15, 2024.
-We are currently evaluating the impact of ASU 2023-09 on our financial statements.
+In December 2023, the Financial Accounting Standards Board ("FASB") issued ASU 2023-09, Income Taxes (Topic 740) to enhance the transparency and decision usefulness of income tax disclosures, primarily related to the rate reconciliation and income taxes paid disclosures.
+The new standard is effective prospectively for fiscal years beginning after December 15, 2024, with early adoption permitted.
+The Company plans to adopt the guidance and include required enhanced disclosures in its consolidated financial statements beginning in the year ending December 31, 2025.